YouuHD/Compiler-Toolkit/README.md

 # Compiler Toolkit

-This is an implementation of a basic compiler toolkit based on a own programming languages named ```LYA``` made for a school project
+This is an implementation of a basic compiler toolkit based on a own programming languages named ```UGLYA``` made for a school project

 ## Features
  - Lexical analyzer.